kpam92/practice/interview&practice/interview_questions/README.md

 * What is a closure, and how/why would you use one?
 * What's a typical use case for anonymous functions?
+<br><br>One typical use for an anonymous function would be an IIFE, as described above, where the function is only used once, and immediately invoked after its declaration.
+This is anonymous because it is only used once in the code and shouldn't be named so that it doesn't crowd the namespace.
+Other than that, an anonymous function can be used in places where it only needs to be called once.
+This can also be used as inline functions or closures, functions within a function, that are invoked only once within that code.
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
 <br><br> Native objects are objects inherent to JS, both in the browser and in node.
 This includes string, array, integer, boolean and many more.<a href="http://es5.github.io/#x8">This is a list of many more</a>.
 Host objects are those that are available in the environment you are working in, such as having access to window ad hashHistory.